mauroxf/mauroxf/README.md

 ### About

-✧ I’m Mauro Ferreira, an electrical engineering student focused on hardware and embedded systems.
+✧ I’m Mauro Ferreira, an electrical engineering student focused on hardware design and flow.

 ✧ My interests include VLSI, RTL, Physical Design, PCB's and all things hardware & signals.